 It is a myth that people should only socialize among their peers.
-My personal experience is that you don't need to have so many friends who are your peers, you need good friends and they are hard to come by.
+Our personal experience is that you don’t need to have so many friends who are your peers, you need good friends and they are hard to come by.
 Good friends can be found from the older generation who are wiser than you and who have been there and done that.
 If you look at your life, can you count the number of “real” friends you have?
 Do they number by the tens or mostly by the hand?

-In a school setting, where your child spends most of his time socializing only with his peers, he most likely will adopt whatever peer pressure from his class if he is not mature enough to know that he can be different and stand by his convinctions.
+In a school setting, where your child spends most of his time socializing only with his peers, he will most likely adopt whatever peer pressure from his class if he is not mature enough to know that he can be different and stand by his convictions.

-Some homeschoolers tend to be those who have strong convictions (opinions) of their own and are not afraid to do what's right for their family instead of copying their neighbors and fall into peer pressure.
-Your children follow after you, if you raise them in an environment where they can be easily influenced by the peer pressure of their environment then, they will be blind followers.
-However, if you raise them to utilize their sechel (brains) to think for themselves and raise questions and not be afraid to ask, then you are building "leaders" who can lead, instead of just following blindly.
+Some homeschoolers tend to be those who have strong convictions of their own and are not afraid to do what’s right for their family instead of copying their neighbors and fall into peer pressure.
+Your children follow after you.
+If you raise them in an environment where they can be easily influenced by the peer pressure of their environment then, they will be blind followers.
+However, if you raise them to utilize their intelligence to think for themselves and raise questions and not be afraid to ask, then you are building leaders who will influence the world around them.

 Building good learning habits

-When you homeschool, you are not confined to a "classroom".
+When you homeschool, you are not confined to a “classroom”.
 The world is your classroom.
-You are also not confined to a 9-month academic calendar, where you have to be pressured and squeezed to learn a limited amount of material from over-pressured, under-paid school teachers.
+You are also not confined to a 9-month academic calendar either, where you have to be pressured and squeezed to learn a limited amount of material from over-pressured, under-paid school teachers.
 Usually the depth of learning under this time pressure is not sufficient and often produces mediocre results from the students.
-See my other article on this regarding Limudei Kodesh curriculum .
+See our other article on this regarding Limudei Kodesh curriculum .

-Homeschoolers tend to learn all year long and are free to adjust their daily schedules to meet the unforseen circumstances of life changes such as birth/death/sickness in the family, moving, etc.
+Homeschoolers tend to learn all year long and are free to adjust their daily schedules to meet unforseen circumstances of life changes such as birth, death or sickness in the family, or moving.

-Success as a human being measured under the barometer of kindness, good morals, compassion, and understanding is under-emphasized, i.e. be a kind and moral person, be sensitive, be a good person, etc. Secular society correlates success with material wealth, whereas our Jewish society should regularly emphasize success with spiritual wealth - Torah, good middos and acquiring of mitzvos to help us build a better place and world, here and in the next.
+Success as a human being measured under the barometer of kindness, good morals, compassion, and understanding is under-emphasized.
+Secular society correlates success with material wealth; our Jewish society should regularly emphasize success with spiritual wealth such as acquisition of Torah, good middos and accumulation of mitzvos to help us build a better society and world-at-large, here and in the next.